-El Cerrito, just past Albany when traveling North on San Pablo Avenue, is a cute town with some fun things to offer.
+El Cerrito– located just past Albany when traveling North on San Pablo Avenue– is a cute town with some fun things to offer for kids and families.
 Pick a place to play, eat (or both!) and make a half-day out of it.
-Pretty much everything listed is either on, or just off of San Pablo Avenue which makes it easy – easy to find, easy to park, easy fun.
-Go!
+Pretty much everything listed is either on or just off of San Pablo Avenue, which makes the fun easy to find!
+Here’s our guide to El Cerrito with Kids:

 - Cerrito Vista Park (Moeser Lane & Pomona) This park is a fun one for your little daredevils.
 Two huge slides you can only get to through a ladder, and plenty of climbing structures.
 It’s fully gated (yay!) and there’s a smaller tot-friendly structure for younger ones.
 Bring a ball and bat for a quick game of baseball on the huge green grassy field, or pack a picnic lunch to make an afternoon out of it.